hoangvvo/benzene/docs/pages/reference/build-context.md

 ## Access the context in resolvers

 This context will be created using the factory function on every request.
-You can access it in resolvers like so:
+We can access it in resolvers like so:

 ```js
 const resolvers = {